Impact on Target

 -

-This option allows estimating if the segment and benchmark mean values are significantly different.
+This option allows estimating whether the segment and benchmark mean values are significantly different.
 Two tests are proposed for answering this question:

 -

 Below is the Bayesian network used in the BEST approach.
-We are assuming that the samples follow a Student's t-distribution.
+We assume that the samples follow a Student’s t-distribution.

 -